Therapy for Anxiety and Emotional Overwhelm

 • Some things start to feel like too much.
 You put them off, cancel plans, or avoid situations because you don’t have the energy for them.

 • It’s hard to feel fully present.
-Part of your attention is always somewhere else—thinking, planning, or trying to stay ahead of what’s next.
+Part of your attention is always somewhere else, thinking, planning, or trying to stay ahead of what’s next.

-Over time, living this way can leave you feeling drained, tense, and disconnected from the life you want to be present for.
+Over time, living this way can leave you feeling drained, tense, overwhelmed, and disconnected from the life you want to be present for.

-How Anxiety Therapy Can Help
+How Therapy for Anxiety Using DBT Can Help

 A cup of frothy coffee on a white tray with a green branch, beside a white decorative seashell sculpture, on a white bed with blankets and a marble surface.